nixworks/public/news/2011/07/7/README.md

 ##### Enschede
 ### [In Enschede the Netherlands part of the roof of the stadium of football club FC Twente "De Grolsch Veste" collapses leaving persons dead and a dozen injured. ](/news/2011/07/7/in-enschede-the-netherlands-part-of-the-roof-of-the-stadium-of-football-club-fc-twente-de-grolsch-veste-collapses-leaving-persons-dead-and.md)
-_Context: Netherlands, Enschede, De Grolsch Veste, FC Twente_
+_Context: FC Twente, Enschede, De Grolsch Veste, Netherlands_

 ##### Denver, Colorado
 ### [A heavy storm in the US city of Denver, Colorado, causes localized flooding and causing 10,000 houses to lose power. ](/news/2011/07/7/a-heavy-storm-in-the-us-city-of-denver-colorado-causes-localized-flooding-and-causing-10-000-houses-to-lose-power.md)
-_Context: Colorado, Denver, Colorado, flood_
+_Context: Colorado, flood, Denver, Colorado_

 ##### South Korea
 ### [South Korea starts work on a new facility to rehouse refugees from North Korea to avoid both food shortages and political oppression. ](/news/2011/07/7/south-korea-starts-work-on-a-new-facility-to-rehouse-refugees-from-north-korea-to-avoid-both-food-shortages-and-political-oppression.md)
-_Context: North Korea, refugee, South Korea_
+_Context: South Korea, North Korea, refugee_

 ##### Janet Napolitano
 ### [Janet Napolitano, the United States Secretary of Homeland Security, rolls out the Obama administration's strategy to curb drug smuggling on the Mexican border. ](/news/2011/07/7/janet-napolitano-the-united-states-secretary-of-homeland-security-rolls-out-the-obama-administration-s-strategy-to-curb-drug-smuggling-on.md)